KimSteenBekke/Discolights/ReadMe.md

 ## **User Stories:**

 1. User Sign up
-    -User must be able to sign up at the "Log in"-screen -User must provide a username
+    1. User must be able to sign up at the "Log in"-screen
+    2. User must provide a username
     -User must provide a password
     -Username must be validated
     -Password must be encrypted